Prompt fragments useful to add to other prompts

 Sketchnote

-Draw this as a visually rich and intricately detailed, funny, sketchnote.
+Draw this as a visually rich, intricately detailed, colorful, and funny, sketchnote.

 Handling ambiguity